Beamline Practicals

 Tetsuya Nakamura, Takayuki Muro, Takuo Ohkochi and Tomohiro Matsushita (JASRI/SPring-8)

 BL25SU provides circularly polarized soft x-ray of photon-energy between 115 eV and 2000 eV.
-Periodical helicity switching (0.1 - 10Hz) using the twin helical undulators and high energy resolution of E/E > 10,000 are the leading features of the beamline.
+Periodical helicity switching (0.1 - 10Hz) using the twin helical undulators and high energy resolution of E/E > 10,000 are the leading features of the beamline.
 The helicity switching technique gives great advantage to magnetic circular dichroism (MCD) measurement, and the high energy resolution is crucial for photoemission spectroscopy.
 We propose a couple of beamline practices, magnetic circular dichroism (MCD) experiment and angle-resolved photoemission spectroscopy (ARPES), in the first and the second day, respectively.
 Participants of the beamline practice at the BL25SU will take part in either MCD or ARPES experiment.
 Following an introduction of the optical components and measurement apparatuses installed at the beamline, they will learn how we measure precise MCD spectra or electronic band structure.
 We believe that the planned course will provide a fruitful opportunity for participants interested in soft X-ray spectroscopy techniques and the study of electronic and magnetic properties of materials.

-BL28B2: PDF 339KB
+BL28B2: 339KB

 Theme: in-situ Energy Dispersive XAFS Measurement of Catalyst Samples